 If you maximize the details in an image, the bitrate will probably increase and you might get a reduced frame rate.

-- Go to Settings > Image > Capture mode and make sure to select the capture mode that has the highest resolution. - Go to Settings > Stream > General and set the compression as low as possible. - Go to Live view settings > Video format and select MJPEG streaming. - Go to Settings > Stream > H.264 encoding and turn off Zipstream functionality.
+- Make sure to select the capture mode that has the highest resolution.

+- Set the compression as low as possible.

+- Select MJPEG streaming.

+- Turn off Zipstream functionality.

 View and record video